puppetlabs/puppet-docs/README.markdown

 Installation
 ------------

-Clone the repository:
+1. Clone the repository:

     $ git clone git://github.com/reductivelabs.com/puppet-docs.git

+2. Use your package manager to install rake.

-Install the dependencies
+3. Install the dependencies

     $ sudo rake install

+    If the above fails, you may need to use your package manager to install files such as libxml2-dev and libxslt-dev

-Generate the documentation:
+4. Generate the documentation:

     $ rake generate

-Start a little server to view it at http://localhost:9292:
+5. Start a little server to view it at http://localhost:9292:

     $ rake serve

     Note: Use `rake run` to combine these last two steps.

 Errors and Omissions
 --------------------